Karan-666/social-media-REST-API/README.md

-This project is a simple social media based REST-API built with Java, Spring Boot, JPA, and connected with MySQL database.
+This project is a simple social media-based REST-API built with Java, Spring Boot, JPA, and connected with MySQL database.
 The REST-API provides a platform for users to perform CRUD (Create, Read, Update, and Delete) operations on user accounts and their posts.
-The API manage User and Post table, which follows a 'one to many' relationship.
+The API manages User and Post table, which follows a 'one to many' relationship.

 Features: The social media REST-API provides the following features:
 1) Exception Handling with correct http response codes.